 Artificial intelligence (AI) tools can speed up enterprise digital transformation, but their adoption comes with significant challenges.

-Legacy systems, cyber risks, and slow-changing regulations often prevent enterprise organizations from exploring the full potential of these tools in their digital transformation journey.
+Legacy systems, cyber risks, and slow-changing regulations often prevent enterprise organizations from exploring these tools’ full potential in their digital transformation journeys.

 In this article, we’ll explain how to overcome common AI and automation challenges and provide practical steps for digital transformation success.

-What Will Enterprise Digital Transformation Look Like in 2025?
+What Does Enterprise Digital Transformation Look Like in 2025?

 Here are our top predictions for digital transformation in 2025.